mathip94/mathip94/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a C# version of "Proyecto Universitario 1" and a new app using a data base conection

-- 🌱 I’m currently learning EntityFramework and getting a deeper understanment on SQL Server

 - 💬 Ask me about anything you wanna know

 - 📫 How to reach me: mathipe94@gmail.com or www.linkedin.com/in/mathiasperez